az4mary/business_review/LAW/Abdulaziz_Bin_Ali&Partners/INSTRUCTIONS.md

 The main issue is implementation-readiness: the page appears to depend heavily on dynamically loading the report and contents.
 For a formal report page, the full report and table of contents should be durable, accessible, indexable, and readable even if JavaScript fails.

-Once you send the code, I would check:
+I want you to also check the code:

 * how the Markdown is fetched;
 * whether the ToC is generated client-side only;